ItemsetSampling/cnria2020/README.md

               CFPOF computational time (s) : 0.859375
       ============================END============================

   Note that, if the printCFPOF argument is set to 1 in order to output the CFPOF values of the transactions, then these values are not ordered here.<br>
-  The following result with printCFPOF means that given the dataset D=chess and the sampled pattern, the transaction with an id equals to 37 has a cfpof equals to 0.6637168141592921.
+  The following result with printCFPOF means that given the dataset D=chess and the sampled patterns, the transaction with an id equals to 37 has a cfpof equals to 0.6637168141592921.
 Formally : cfpof(t, D)=0.6637168141592921 where id(t)=37 and D=chess.

       >cfpof.py dataset:chess.num printCFPOF:1